 Applying for an Export Certificate of Airworthiness

-To apply for an Export Certificate of Airworthiness the Bermuda approved Continued Airworthiness Management Organisation (CAMO) should submit a recommendation (Form AW-201(E)) to the Principle Airworthiness Inspector or to email@example.com.
+To apply for an Export Certificate of Airworthiness, the Bermuda approved CAMO should submit a recommendation on BCAA Export Certificate of Airworthiness – AW-201(e) to the Principle Airworthiness Inspector or to email@example.com.

-The aircraft must be made available for inspection by a Bermuda airworthiness inspector.
-The CAMO or Technical Coordinator must present the aircraft with all relevant records to the BCAA airworthiness inspector.
+The aircraft must be made available for inspection by an Airworthiness Inspector.
+The CAMO or Technical Coordinator will liaise with the Inspector to determine a mutually convenient time and location for the inspection and is required to present the aircraft with all relevant airworthiness records to the Inspector.

 The aircraft must be in the following condition: